 Many dogs have excessive hair inside of the ear canal.
 If this hair is causing a problem it is removed to facilitate cleaning and to let air circulate into the ear canal.
 This should be done routinely, which for most dogs is at least once monthly.
 If you or your groomer are reluctant to remove this hair, we will do it for you.

 These ears are typical of a pet that needs the hair removed from its ears and a thorough cleaning.
 Sometimes just removing the hair from the ear canals completely corrects any problem, so please keep them hair free at all times.

 These are the same ears after one of our nurses has cleaned them.
 It is obvious from the picture that this pet will feel much better from this treatment.
 It is a common-sense approach, and does not require any medication.

 The dirty ears on this cat predispose it to an ear infection

 It’s hard to believe these clean ears are from the same cat.

 In some pets the ears are so inflamed that its painful to clean the ears.
 In these severe cases we use sedation and flushing.
 A warm cleansing solution is used to remove debris and infection from deep within the ear canal by flushing action only.
 These ears are painful and we need to go gently so as not to cause more pain and damage to an already severely inflamed ear canal.

 This ear has had recurring infections for so long that it is no longer possible to clean the external ear canal.
 The canal is swollen shut, infected and very painful.
 The only adequate remedy in this case is surgical correction to completely remove the ear canal.
-It is extensive surgery and requires a surgeon with specialized training and expertise.
+This surgery is called a total ear canal ablation.
+This surgery requires a surgeon with specialized training and expertise.
 The goal of long term ear care is to never let the disease progress to this point.